keronei/latino-posts/README.md

 flutter pub get
 ```

-Alternatively, open the project using your favourite editor, let it sync to completion.
+From here, open the project using your favourite editor, let it sync to completion; of course remember to hit **Run** ▶️.

 ## Tests
 Before making any changes on the app, it is recommended to run the unit tests first and find out if there's any unexpected behaviours.